Want more coffee in your life? Use these tips and tricks to create a kitchen coffee bar storage area for coffee and supplies.

 We covered over the dining room doorway soon after we moved in and added a coffee bar cart and a nicer desk to the area.
 While I loved the concept of a coffee area, the desk quickly became a catch-all for kitchen piles, where paperwork went to stagnate.

 It was an eyesore.
 It remained an eyesore for way longer than it really needed to.
 However, when I agreed to participate in the local housewalk this past Christmas, I knew enough was enough.

 We ripped out the upper cabinet and repurposed the desk, bar cart, and shelves.
-I patched up the wall and painted it with a fresh coat of Gray Owl.
+I patched up the wall and painted it with a fresh coat of Benjamin Moore Gray Owl.

 The Solution : Kitchen Coffee Bar

 To fill up this space, I found this perfect long foyer table from World Market.
-It’s gorgeous, and plays off of the other weathered wood finishes in the room perfectly.
-I accented it with some of my taller decor that is always floating around looking for a home.
+It’s gorgeous and plays off of the other weathered wood finishes in the room perfectly.
+I accented the bottom shelf with some of my taller decor that is always floating around looking for a home.

 I love how functional this space has become!
 No more clutter, and it’s much more restful visually.
 The coffee filters and other odds and ends have a place in the semi-hidden drawers.

-I struggled with artwork, but I eventually decided to go with a giant clock.
+I struggled with artwork, but I eventually went with a giant clock (sold out, but there’s a similar linked).
 It was actually a bit tongue-in-cheek, Mack had complained about not having a clock in the kitchen.
 I feel as though I solved the problem in spades.

 Now, this is likely a temporary solution until we embark on a full kitchen renovation.
 If you have a large, empty wall in your kitchen or dining room, consider adding a kitchen coffee bar like this for storage and functionality.